E-commerce

 Viral rumors: factual response, official channels, sometimes strategic silence depending on advice.

-Social media responses must reflect the site's return policies and warranties.
+Responses on social media must reflect the site's return policies and warranties.

 Hours and time zones

-International brands: specify expected response times by market to avoid “no response” reviews.
+International brands: specify expected response times by market to avoid reviews saying "no response".

 Technical escalation